Deci-AI/super-gradients/documentation/source/Recipes_Training.md

 ## Customize Training
-You may often need to modify certain parameters within a recipe and there 2 approaches for this:
+You may often need to modify certain parameters within a recipe and there are 2 approaches for this:
 1. Using hydra overrides.
 2. Modifying the recipe.